Nesvilab/FragPipe/docs/tutorial_headless.md

         --ram <integer>                 # (optional) Specify the maximum allowed memory size.
 The unit is GB.
 Set it to 0 to let FragPipe decide.
 Default = 0
         --threads <integer>             # (optional) Specify the number of threads.
 Default = core number - 1 --config-msfragger <string>     # (optional) specify the location of the MSFragger jar file.
 If not specified, using the one in the cache.
+        --config-ionquant <string>      # (optional) specify the location of the IonQuant jar file.
+If not specified, using the one in the cache.
         --config-philosopher <string>   # (optional) specify the location of the Philosopher binary file.
 If not specified, using the one in the cache.
         --config-python <string>        # (optional) specify the location of the Python directory.
 If not specified, using the one in the cache.
 ```